 - An abscess that doesn't improve with antibiotic treatment

-Tonsillectomy is usually done as a one-day surgery, unless your child is very young.
+Tonsillectomy is usually done as an outpatient procedure, unless your child is very young, has a complex medical condition or if complications arise during surgery.
 That means your child should be able to go home the day of the surgery.
 A complete recovery usually takes seven to 14 days.

 - Fact sheet: Tonsils and adenoids.
 American Academy of Otolaryngology — Head and Neck Surgery. http://www.entnet.org/?q=node/1432.
 Accessed June 2, 2015.